CCDirectLink/ccbot/doc/EMOTES.md

 The other two levels can only add or override emotes, not remove them, right now.

 They use the settings `emotes` (string array, emote references) and `emote-<name>` (string, emote)

+The NSFW control setting causes all emotes from that guild to be hidden outside of NSFW contexts.